Te Huringa ō Te Ao - development and procurement

 Te Huringa ō Te Ao formative research

-To develop the research and initial thinking for Te Huringa ō Te Ao, we:
+To develop our initial thinking and inform our approach for Te Huringa ō Te Ao, we:

-- Completed a Literature Scan focussed on support for men using violence,
+• Completed a literature scan focused on what support is currently available for men using violence.

-- Learned from our other work programmes to date, such as Whānau Resilience
+• Incorporated learnings from our other work programmes to date, such as Whānau Resilience.

-From this, we synthesised the following key shifts that need to occur in order to make services more impactful:
+From this, we synthesised the following key shifts that need to occur to make services more impactful:

 Road shows across Aotearoa